eXist-db/atom-existdb/README.md

 ignore | an array of file path patterns which should not be synced

 ### Workflow for Working on a Cloned Repo
-Most of the time you will probably use automatic sync on an eXistdb application package you cloned from git.
+Most of the time you will probably use automatic sync on an eXist-db application package you cloned from git.
 In this case, the workflow to get started would be as follows:

 1.  clone the repository into a local directory
 2.  build the xar and deploy it into eXistdb
 3.  configure automatic sync on the project
 4.  start coding
 5.  commit your changes from the directory as usually

 ### Caveats
 Changes made to the project directory while Atom is closed will not be detected and thus not synced to the database.
 Future versions of the package may contain a "sync upon startup" feature.